wtodom/rocket-lawyer-db-challenge/README.md

 "qanda" (the values I used locally during development).

 Use the `-h` or `--help` flag for more information about command-line arguments.

+#### Tests

+Tests can be run with `python3 tests.py`.
+Optionally add the

+#### Dump Info

+`schema.sql` contains a schema-only dump, and `db_dump.sql` contains a full dump after running the script a couple of times and also manually playing with the data a little during testing.

+The full dump contains a couple of table drops from when I adjusted the schema during testing.